HIV Infection and Cancer Risk

 How might obesity increase the risk of cancer?

-• Fat cells produce hormones called adipokines that can stimulate or inhibit cell growth.
-For example, the level of an adipokine called leptin in the blood increases with increasing body fat, and high levels of leptin can promote aberrant cell proliferation.
-Another adipokine, adiponectin, is less abundant in people with obesity than in people with a healthy weight and may have antiproliferative effects that protect against tumor growth.
+• Fat cells produce hormones called adipokines, which can stimulate or inhibit cell growth (40).
+For example, the blood level of an adipokine called leptin increases with increasing body fat, and high levels of leptin can promote aberrant cell proliferation.
+Another adipokine, adiponectin, which may have antiproliferative effects that protect against tumor growth, is less abundant in people with obesity than in people with a healthy weight.

-• Fat cells may also have direct and indirect effects on other cell growth and metabolic regulators, including mammalian target of rapamycin (mTOR) and AMP-activated protein kinase.
+• Fat cells may also have direct and indirect effects on other cell growth and metabolic regulators.
+These include mammalian target of rapamycin (mTOR) and AMP-activated protein kinase, both of which are involved in regulating autophagy, which when impaired can lead to cancer (41).

-Other possible mechanisms by which obesity could affect cancer risk include impaired tumor immunity and changes in the mechanical properties of the scaffolding tissue that surrounds developing tumors (37).
+Other possible mechanisms by which obesity could affect cancer risk include a mechanical effect on the lower esophageal sphincter that induces gastroesophageal reflux disease (a risk factor for esophageal adenocarcinoma); impaired tumor immunity; and changes in the structure of the tissue that surrounds developing tumors (42, 43).

-In addition to biological effects, obesity can lead to difficulties in screening and management.
-For example, women with overweight or obesity have an increased risk of cervical cancer compared with women of healthy weight, likely due to less effective cervical cancer screening in these individuals (38).
+In addition to its biological effects, obesity can lead to challenges in screening and management.
+For example, women with overweight or obesity have a higher risk of cervical cancer than women of healthy weight, likely because cervical cancer screening is less effective in these individuals (44).

-How many cancer cases may be due to obesity?
+How many cancer cases may be due to excess body weight?

-A nationwide cross-sectional study using BMI and cancer incidence data from the US Cancer Statistics database estimated that each year in 2011 to 2015 among people ages 30 and older, about 37,670 new cancer cases in men (4.7%) and 74,690 new cancer cases in women (9.6%) were due to excess body weight (overweight, obesity, or severe obesity) (39).
-The percentage of cases attributed to excess body weight varied widely across cancer types and was as high as 51% for liver or gallbladder cancer and 49.2% for endometrial cancer in women and 48.8% for liver or gallbladder cancer and 30.6% for esophageal adenocarcinoma in men.
+A study that used nationally representative data on cancer incidence and mortality and risk factor prevalence estimated that in 2019 among people ages 30 and older in the United States, about 43,720 new cancer cases in men (4.8%) and 92,200 new cancer cases in women (10.6%) were due to excess body weight (overweight and obesity) (45).
+The percentage of cases attributed to excess body weight varied widely across cancer types and was as high as 34.9% for liver cancer and 53.1% for endometrial cancer in women and 37.1% for gallbladder cancer and 37.8% for esophageal adenocarcinoma in men.

 Does losing weight lower the risk of cancer?

-Most of the data about whether losing weight reduces cancer risk comes from cohort and case–control studies.
-Observational studies of obesity and cancer risk should be interpreted with caution because they cannot definitively establish that obesity causes cancer and people who lose weight may differ in other ways from people who do not.
+Most of the data about whether losing weight reduces cancer risk comes from observational studies such as cohort and case–control studies.
+Randomized controlled studies of weight loss diets have been done, but they sometimes failed to produce substantial weight change, and did not appear to reduce cancer risk (49).
+Observational studies of weight loss and cancer risk should be interpreted with caution because other differences between people who lose weight and those who don’t may account for their different cancer risks.

-Some of these studies have found decreased risks of breast, endometrial, colon, and prostate cancers among people with obesity who had lost weight.
-For example, in one large prospective study of postmenopausal women, intentional loss of more than 5% of body weight was associated with lower risk of obesity-related cancers, especially endometrial cancer (41).
-However, unintentional weight loss was not associated with cancer risk in this study.
+Some of these studies have found lower risks of breast, endometrial, colon, and prostate cancers among people with obesity who had lost weight.
+For example, in one large prospective study of postmenopausal women, those who intentionally lost more than 5% of body weight had a lower risk of obesity-related cancers, especially endometrial cancer (50).

 How does obesity affect cancer survivors?

-For example, obesity is associated with increased risks of treatment-related lymphedema in breast cancer survivors (49) and of incontinence in prostate cancer survivors treated with radical prostatectomy (50).
-In a large clinical trial of patients with stage II and stage III rectal cancer, those with a higher baseline BMI (particularly men) had an increased risk of local recurrence (51).
-Death from multiple myeloma is 50% more likely for people with the highest levels of obesity compared with people at healthy weight (52).
+For example, obesity is associated with increased risks of treatment-related lymphedema in breast cancer survivors (64) and of incontinence in prostate cancer survivors treated with radical prostatectomy (65).
+In a large clinical trial of patients with stage II and stage III rectal cancer, those with a higher baseline BMI (particularly men) had an increased risk of local recurrence (66).
+In a large analysis that included 1.5 million people with multiple myeloma, those with the highest levels of obesity were 50% more likely to die from their disease than those at healthy weight (67).

 Is weight loss after a cancer diagnosis beneficial for people with overweight or obesity?

-Most studies of this question have focused on breast cancer.
-Several randomized clinical trials in breast cancer survivors have reported weight loss interventions that resulted in both weight loss and beneficial changes in biomarkers that have been linked to the association between obesity and prognosis (53, 54).
+Most studies of how weight loss affects outcomes in people with cancer have focused on breast cancer.
+Several randomized clinical trials in breast cancer survivors have reported that weight loss interventions resulted in both weight loss and beneficial changes in biomarkers that have been linked to the association between obesity and prognosis (68, 69).

-However, there is little evidence about whether weight loss reduces the risk of breast cancer recurrence or death (55).
-The NCI-sponsored Breast Cancer WEight Loss (BWEL) Study, an ongoing randomized phase III trial, is examining whether participating in a weight loss program after breast cancer diagnosis affects invasive disease-free survival and recurrence in overweight and obese women (56).
+However, there is little evidence about whether weight loss reduces the risk of breast cancer recurrence or death (70).
+The NCI-sponsored Breast Cancer WEight Loss (BWEL) Study, an ongoing randomized phase 3 trial, is examining whether participating in a weight loss program after breast cancer diagnosis lowers the risk of recurrence among overweight and obese women (71).

 What research is being done on obesity and cancer?

-Investigators are also exploring whether the associations of obesity with cancer risk and outcomes vary by race or ethnicity (59).
+In addition to studies of the mechanisms by which obesity influences cancer risk, researchers are exploring whether associations vary by race or ethnicity (72).
 Also, researchers are investigating whether different cutoffs for overweight and obesity should be used for different racial/ethnic groups.
-For example, the World Health Organization (WHO) has suggested the alternate thresholds of 23.0 and 27.5 kg/m2 for overweight and obesity for people of Asian ancestry (60).
+For example, the World Health Organization (WHO) has suggested the alternate thresholds of 23.0 and 27.5 kg/m2 for overweight and obesity for people of Asian ancestry (73).

-The NCI Cohort Consortium is an extramural–intramural partnership that combines more than 50 prospective cohort studies from around the world with more than seven million participants.
-The studies are gathering information on body mass index, waist circumference, and other measures of adiposity from each cohort.
+The NCI Cohort Consortium is an extramural–intramural partnership that combines more than 50 prospective cohort studies from around the world with more than 7 million participants.
+The studies are gathering information on diet and physical activity and body mass index, waist circumference, and other measures of adiposity from each cohort.
 The large size of the consortium will allow researchers to get a better sense of how obesity-related factors relate to less common cancers, such as cancers of the thyroid, gallbladder, head and neck, and kidney.

 NCI supports research on obesity and cancer risk through a variety of activities, including large cooperative initiatives, web and data resources, epidemiologic and basic science studies, and dissemination and implementation resources.
 For example, the Transdisciplinary Research on Energetics and Cancer (TREC) initiative supports ongoing training workshops for postdocs and early career investigators to enhance the ability to produce innovative and impactful transdisciplinary research in energetics and cancer and clinical care.
-The Trans-NCI Obesity and Cancer Working Group promotes the exchange of information and cross-cutting interests in obesity and cancer research within NCI by identifying and sharing state-of-the-science knowledge about obesity and cancer to document what is known and what is needed to move the science forward.
+The NCI Metabolic Dysregulation and Cancer Risk Program supports research into the biological mechanisms underlying the development of obesity-related cancers and identifies potential markers to enhance cancer risk prediction, improve screening for high-risk individuals, and identify targets for preventive and therapeutic interventions of obesity-related cancers.

 Common Cancer Myths and Misconceptions